 Depending on the hybrid model you choose, you could save hundreds of dollars a year in fuel costs while never noticing a difference in performance.
 If you're looking to likely save even more on gas, consider a plug-in hybrid model.

-If you're not sure what car is right for you, many car websites allow you to compare two or more cars side-by-side.
+If you're not sure what car is right for you, you can compare two or more cars side-by-side.
 For instance, let's say you're thinking about the Corolla Hatchback.
-Follow this link to the Corolla Hatchback “Full Specs” page.
-You'll see how it stacks up to other Corolla Hatchback models.
-You can also take a look at a side-by-side comparison between other Toyotas and a competitor vehicle, like the Honda Civic (Corolla vs. Civic).
+Explore also take a look at a side-by-side comparison between other Toyotas and a competitor vehicle, like the Honda Civic (Corolla vs. Civic).

 When comparing two cars, you might be curious about the EPA-estimated fuel economy ratings.
 What do they mean and how do they arrive at that number?